 If you pass the CSJT you’ll be asked to submit a CV setting out your career history, highlighting specific responsibilities and achievements that are relevant for this role, and a Personal Statement of 500 words explaining your motivation for applying to the Scheme.
 This is where you get to tell us why you think you’d be a good fit for the Scheme.

 Phase 3: Video Interview

 If you progress onto the Video Interview stage, you’ll take part in a video-based interview where your answers to a series of pre-set questions are recorded and subsequently evaluated by an assessor.
-If you’re invited to a Video Interview, you’ll have five days to complete it.
+If you’re invited to a Video Interview, you’ll have 14 days to complete it.
 These general tips on how to prepare for video interviews by Youth Employment UK will help you present yourself at your best.